 - 1/2 tablespoon onion powder

-Place the tenderloins into the air fryer basket, being careful not to overcrowd it, as that will affect the cooking time.
+- Place the tenderloins into the air fryer basket, careful not to overcrowd it, affecting the cooking time.

 - Set the time for 370 degrees F, for 8 minutes.
 After 8 minutes, flip and check your chicken to make sure it is done.
 If it has an internal temperature of 165 degrees F, it is fully cooked.
 If not, add another couple of minutes and recheck.